Shubhank101/iOSAndroidChaosOverFlow/_posts/2016-05-26-hello-android.md

 ## Activity

+Activity are the basic individual screen component in Android.
+When you launch an app, you basically open one of its screen and that is an *Activity*.
+Its basically the **controller** part in an MVC app.

+## Fragments

+Fragments are the middleware between the controller and the view in a MVC model.
+Main difference b/w fragment and activity is that fragment needs to be hosted in a activity therefore they do not exist on their own.
+They always need to be added to an activity's view to be shown.

+### Which one to use and when

+1) Well there has to be one activity at least in your app, otherwise no UI screen can be launched.
+2) Now, do you want the view you are designing to be launched individually or do you want everytime user to go from A->B. If you want B be to be allowed to launch individually : it needs to be an activity.
+3) Are you making a resuable kind of view, well not exactly a view but a wrapper that shows a particular view and act as its controller : if yes, go for a fragment.

+## Manifest

+Manifest is the file that describes how your app appear to the OS and in the play store.
+It contains certain terms that define app features, descriptions, list of activities etc.
+App's manifest includes these
+ * App Package Identifier - this is a identifier that uniquely identifies your app and is in the reverse domain format (com.domain.appname)
+ * App name - Name to be shown on user device/play store
+ * Icon file - Which is the icon to show in app drawer.
+ * List of activities - Each activity/individual screen is defined in the manifest.
+ * Permissions - Your app require maybe access to location or maybe read user contacts.
+ * Features - Your app is defined for only call enabled devices (not tablets).
+ * Min OS version supported - Defines which is the OS that can install the app and none below can.

+# Gradle

 ## Conclusion

 **Thank you** for reading this far.
 For any questions you are welcome to ask in our chat room.